ExpDev-mul/ExpDev-mul/README.md

 # <h1 align="center">👋 Or Pinto</h1>

-I am a 17-year-old programmer with extensive experience in Game Development and Web Development, having built and deployed projects that reflect both creativity and technical proficiency.
-My current focus is on mastering AI at its core, driven by a passion for understanding its fundamental principles and exploring its real-world applications.
+I'm a 17-year-old programmer with experience gained through self-teaching, university courses, and high school education.
-With a foundation in multiple development domains, I aim to leverage my diverse experience to create innovative AI solutions.
+With a strong background in Game and Web Development, I am now focused on mastering the fundamentals of AI to create impactful solutions.

 ## 🎉 Accomplishments:
 - Contributed to 100M+ visits and thousands of concurrent players